 USC is a powerhouse when it comes to game design.
-It offers multiple bachelors and masters programs in game design.
+It offers multiple bachelor’s and master’s programs in game design.
 It even has Interactive Media and Games degrees.
 Along with these are multiple video game-specific minor degrees.
-Basically, if you can, go here for school!
+Basically, if you can, go here to school!

 5. University of Utah – Salt Lake City, Utah

 The University of Utah offers impressive programs for game designs, game engineering, game production, technical arts and more.
 This is also a great option for those specifically looking for game design degrees.